-Legacy is what we want us to be remembered.
+Legacy is what we want to be remembered for.

-In our life, we always plan or dream of leaving a legacy when we depart from this world.
-Our parents’ legacy may reflect how we are raised, reared, brought up and we may also serve as a witness of how they lived their lives together.
-Some parents are successful in how they reared their children that the children came to grow up their way.
-We cannot deny that our parents did their best to raise us and one is to believe in our Creator, God the Father, and made us draw near Him, and love God at our early age.
+We always plan or dream of leaving a legacy when we depart from this world.
+Our parents’ legacy may reflect how we are raised, reared, and brought up, and we may also serve as a witness to how they lived their lives together.
+Some parents are successful in how they rear their children so that the children come to grow up their way.
+Nevertheless, we cannot deny that our parents did their best to raise us, and one is to believe in our Creator, God the Father, and make us draw near Him and love God at an early age.

 Proverbs 13:22: “A good man leaves an inheritance to his children’s children.”
-This is one of the few written words of God in the Bible about legacy.
-Let us define what is legacy according to Webster’s Dictionary: a gift by will especially of money or other personal property: bequest She left us a legacy of a million dollars; Something transmitted by or received from an ancestor or predecessor or the past; the legacy of the ancient philosophers.
-The war left a legacy of pain and suffering— Merriam Webster
+This is one of God’s few written words about legacy in the Bible.
+Let us define what legacy is according to Webster’s Dictionary: a gift by will, especially of money or other personal property: bequest.
+She left us a legacy of a million dollars, Something transmitted by or received from an ancestor or predecessor or the past, the legacy of the ancient philosophers.
+The war left a legacy of pain and suffering— Merriam Webster.

-There is a saying that the Parents leave a legacy of discipline to their children, while the grandparents leave a legacy of love.
+There is a saying that Parents leave a legacy of discipline to their children, while grandparents leave a legacy of love.
 Both sides share the legacy of love and respect in different ways.
-On the other side of the coin, there is also a legacy of pain and suffering wherein the children blame their parents for bringing them into this world in poverty.
+But, on the other side, there is also a legacy of pain and suffering wherein the children blame their parents for bringing them into this world in poverty.
 The children born rich don’t even care because it becomes so natural and doesn’t even acknowledge or appreciate the parents for that golden spoon.

-People helping people is a reflection of what Jesus commanded about love, but it is difficult for many people to fully practice the commandments of love because of human behavior, if not of human nature.
-Pride, anger, envy, greediness, self-righteousness, to name a few overshadow the human nature of love.
+People helping people is a reflection of what Jesus commanded about love.
+Still, it is difficult for many people to fully practice the commandments of love because of human behavior, if not human nature.
+Pride, anger, envy, greediness, and self-righteousness, to name a few, overshadow the human nature of love.
 We have to fight a good fight of faith to lift the love above these behaviors.

 Eventually, the story of a person’s life reflects their legacy.

 Legacy is not limited to a specific individual; there could be a friendship legacy, organization, family, and even marriage legacy.
-Any accomplishment and experiences that are worth remembering like our birthright, heritage and our beliefs shared to us by our parents.
-Legacy is not only about our inheritance but our relationship with God established since we were infants.
+Any accomplishments and experiences worth remembering, like our birthright, heritage, and beliefs shared with us by our parents.
+Legacy is about our inheritance and our relationship with God, established since we were infants.

 You will feel the feeling of contentment when you share the overflowing blessing you received from God.
 God bless those who bless you.
 The Bible says: “Whoever is generous to the poor lends to the Lord, and he will repay him for his deed— Proverbs 19:17.